swix/swix.github.com/index.md

 name - Pod name<br/>
 created_at - Date pod was created.<br/>
-uri - URI to the resource this pod uses.<br/>
+uri - URL to the resource this pod uses.<br/>
 updated_at - Date pod was updated<br/>
 id - The id of the pod.<br/>
 active - Flag that tells you if this pod is active.<br/>
 type - This will indicate what type of pod this is.
 This will tell you which format seriesdata will be in.<br/>
 brand - The brand this pod belongs to.<br/>
+**Upcoming Change** brand - URL to the brand which owns the event.<br/>
-seriesdata - the URI to the series data for this pod<br/>
+seriesdata - the URL to the series data for this pod<br/>

 Example:<br/>
 /api/v1/brand/55/pod/1/?format=json&username=your_username&api_key=your_apikey<br/>